-Award winning journalist Kathleen Bade has been the primetime anchor for Fox 5 News at 6 & 10 since the station’s launch in 2008.
-She’s been a force in the San Diego news market for 13 years, anchoring number one newscasts, covering major news stories and events from the opening of Petco Park to spearheading election coverage and hosting news specials on high profile court cases.
-She’s earned multiple Emmys for her work in journalism and recognition for her work as a child advocate.
+Award-winning journalist Kathleen Bade has been the primetime anchor for FOX 5 News since the station’s launch in 2008.
+She can be seen on FOX 5 Monday through Friday at 5, 6, 10 and 11 p.m.
+She has been a force in the San Diego news market, anchoring No. 1 newscasts and covering major news stories and events from the opening of Petco Park to spearheading election coverage and hosting news specials on high-profile court cases.
+She has earned multiple Emmys for her work in journalism and recognition for her work as a child advocate.

-As a mother of two, Kathleen also chronicles her attempt to balance work and family in her “Anchormom” blog and reports on the wide variety of issues facing families today.
+As a mother of two, Kathleen has also chronicled her attempt to balance work and family in her “Anchormom” blog and reports on the wide variety of issues facing families today.
 She is a sought-after public speaker and enjoys motivating and mentoring young people.

-After ASU Kathleen got her first on-air job in Yuma, Arizona at KYMA where she began as the evening weathercaster and fill-in anchor.
+After ASU, Kathleen got her first on-air job in Yuma, Arizona at KYMA, where she began as the evening weather caster and fill-in anchor.
 Always the science buff, Kathleen went on to earn her Broadcast Meteorology degree and certification from Mississippi State University.
 She returned to her hometown of Phoenix where she worked for the NBA’s Phoenix Suns in community relations.
-While there, she worked alongside such basketball greats as Hall of Famer Connie Hawkins and the incomparable Charles Barkley.
-(The man her 130 pound Bernese mountain dog “Barkley” is honorably named after.)
+While there, she worked alongside such basketball greats as Hall of Famer Connie Hawkins and the incomparable Charles Barkley — the man her 130-pound Bernese mountain dog “Barkley” was honorably named after.

 Following the birth of her son, KFMB Channel 8 brought Kathleen to San Diego.
 She was thrilled to escape the heat and work for CBS for seven years.
 During that time, she helped place a record number of children into loving homes through her work with San Diego County Adoptions – an accomplishment that resulted in singling out Kathleen for special recognition.

-After a brief hiatus off the air, Kathleen returned to the San Diego airwaves in 2008 with the launch of Fox 5 San Diego.
-Now, the top rated 10 p.m. newscast in the market, Kathleen calls her time at Fox 5 the most satisfying of her career.
-Aside from anchoring duties from the studio, Kathleen is also a seasoned veteran of the red carpet and annually heads to Hollywood for live coverage of “American Idol” along with other Fox favorites including “So You Think You Can Dance”.
+After a brief hiatus off the air, Kathleen returned to the San Diego airwaves in 2008 with the launch of FOX 5 San Diego.
+Now the top rated 10 p.m. newscast in the market, Kathleen calls her time at FOX 5 the most satisfying of her career.

-When not at work, you’ll find Kathleen on the sidelines of San Diego State Aztec football and basketball games, cheering on the Chargers and rooting for her own kids in little league sports.
+When not at work, you’ll find Kathleen on the sidelines of San Diego State Aztec football and basketball games and cheering for her own kids in sports.
 An avid skier, Kathleen loves going to the mountains of Telluride, Colorado with her family, interior decorating and is addicted to HGTV home renovation shows.
 A former ballerina, Kathleen is also a passionate supporter of the fine arts.

-Kathleen has been married to her husband Jeff for 18 years and has two beautiful children.
+Kathleen and her husband Jeff have two beautiful children.